stuartamsimpson/stuart_capstone/README.md

 Stuart’s Udacity Capstone Project

 This project is the final piece of work in the Udacity Full Stack Web Developer Nanodegree.

 The App and API is a Casting Agency which allows users to view/add/modify/delete Actors amd Movies as well as assigning Actors to Movies.
+The application has a front end based on the Fyyer project.
+The application is deployed on Heroku and can be accessed via https://stuart-capstone.herokuapp.com

 All backend code follows PEP8 style guide.

 Getting Started
 Pre-requisites and Local Development
 Developers using this project should already have Python and PIP installed on their local machines.

-From the root folder run:
+To set up the configuration variables and to run 'requirements.txt', from the root folder run: source setup.sh
-source setup.sh

 To run the application run the following command: